QGIS Python Console Basics

 Common Errors and Fixes

 Beginners frequently encounter environment or API mismatches when transitioning from standalone Python to the embedded console.
-Addressing these systematically accelerates development velocity and prevents workflow interruptions.
+Addressing these systematically accelerates development velocity.

 Error 1: ModuleNotFoundError: No module named 'qgis' This occurs when attempting to run PyQGIS scripts outside the QGIS environment using a standard Python interpreter.
 The console bypasses this by injecting the correct PYTHONPATH automatically.
 If you require external execution for CI/CD pipelines or standalone applications, follow the platform-specific configuration steps outlined in How to install QGIS Python bindings on Windows or equivalent Linux/macOS documentation.

-Error 2: AttributeError: 'QgsVectorLayer' object has no attribute 'selectByExpression' This typically indicates an outdated QGIS version or incorrect API usage.
-The selectByExpression() method was stabilized in QGIS 3.x.
-Ensure you are not mixing legacy QGIS 2.x syntax (layer.select() with QgsFeatureRequest) with modern implementations.
+Error 2: AttributeError: 'QgsVectorLayer' object has no attribute 'selectByExpression' This typically indicates an outdated QGIS version.
+The selectByExpression() method is available in QGIS 3.x.
+Ensure you are not mixing legacy QGIS 2.x syntax with modern implementations.
 Always reference the official API documentation for your installed QGIS release.

 Error 3: Console Freezes During Long Operations The console runs synchronously on the main UI thread.
 Heavy processing blocks the interface until completion.
 To mitigate this, wrap intensive loops in QgsTask or utilize the Processing Framework's processing.run() algorithm, which handles background execution and progress reporting natively.
 For scripts exceeding 30 seconds, consider migrating to the Setting Up PyCharm for QGIS workflow, where asynchronous debugging and thread management are significantly more robust.